top of page

-The Seiko 7A28 - like this full serviced and legitimately rare 1983 Seiko 7A28-7090 regatta chronograph here, with original 7A28 instructions manual, Seiko survey paperwork, hang tag, and Seiko Quartz box - entered the market during the height of the LCD technology of the 1980s.
+The Seiko 7A28 - like this full-serviced rare 1983 Seiko 7A28-7090 Yacht Timer regatta chronograph here, with original Seiko 7A28 instructions manual and Seiko Quartz inner/outer boxes - entered the market during the height of the LCD technology of the 1980s.

 In 1983, Seiko unveiled to the world the first ever quartz analog chronograph, the 7A28 - a 15 jewel, fully adjustable quartz movement with zero plastic parts in the gear train and a movement that can be serviced and adjusted just like a mechanical watch due to its innovative construction.